Aventura (band): We Broke the Rules, Anthony becoming Romeo, and the expansion of bachata (2001–2003)

-Love & Hate, God's Project, and Mainstream breakthrough in the U.S. (2003–2006)
+Love & Hate, God's Project, and mainstream breakthrough in the U.S. (2003–2006)

 In 2003, the group released the main single for their third studio album titled "Hermanita".
 The song addressed issue like domestic violence, especially the mistreatment of women in the household.
 The song peaked at number 33 on the Billboard Hot Latin Songs chart and at number 3 on the Billboard Tropical Songs chart.
 On November 18, 2003, they released their third studio album, Love & Hate.
-It peaked at number 4 on the Billboard Tropical Albums chart and at number 3 in the Swiss Albums chart.
-It is their first album to get a Gold and Platinum certification in the United States by the Recording Industry Association of America (RIAA).
-In 2004, they released a special edition that was exclusively to Italy.
-It featured edited versions of the songs Cuándo volverás and Obsesión.
+It peaked at number 4 on the Billboard Tropical Albums chart and at number 3 in the Swiss albums chart.
+It is their first album to earn a gold and platinum certification in the United States by the Recording Industry Association of America (RIAA).
+In 2004, they released a special edition that was exclusive to Italy.
+It featured edited versions of the songs "Cuándo volverás" and "Obsesión".
 They released a 2005 edition as well that was released exclusively for Romania.
-In 2005, they released their second concert film, The Love & Hate Concert: Sold Out At The United Palace.
+In 2005, they released their second concert film, The Love & Hate Concert: Sold Out at the United Palace.
 It is based on a concert for Love & Hate that took place at the United Palace in New York City.

 In February 2005, they released their first single for their fourth studio album "La Boda".
 It peaked at number 2 on the Billboard Tropical Airplay chart.
 On April 26, 2005, they released their fourth studio album, God's Project.
 This is their first album distributed by Sony Music Latin.
 On the Billboard charts, it peaked at number 133 on the Billboard 200, at number 5 on both Heatseekers Albums and Top Latin Albums charts, and at number 1 on the Tropical Albums chart making it the group's first number one album on that chart.
 It is considered the group's mainstream breakthrough album as they started to get more mainstream publicity in the United States.
-It was the best-selling tropical album of 2006 in the United States and was certified 4× Platinum in the U.S. by the Recording Industry Association of America (RIAA).
+It was the best-selling tropical album of 2006 in the United States and was certified 4× platinum in the U.S. by the Recording Industry Association of America (RIAA).
 The album featured collaborations with Judy Santos, Anthony 'El Mayimbe' Santos, Nina Sky, Don Omar, and Tego Calderón who was featured in a hidden track.
 This album also featured the songs "Ella y Yo", "Un Beso", and "Angelito" which were released as singles later on.